tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 ### Prepare lists of questions {#prepare_questions}

 With each interview, it's good to give the person a list of questions ahead of time.
-This not only keeps you on track but also reassures the person that the meeting will have a focus and purpose.
+This not only keeps you on track but also reassures the interviewees that the meeting will have a focus and purpose.
 Some people despise meetings that consume time that could have otherwise been spent working.
 For more on this, see [A tip for doc reviews &mdash; bring a list of questions](/blog/tip-for-doc-reviews-bring-list-of-questions/).

 {% include image_ad_right.html %}

 ### Be aware of your role as a product aligner {#product_aligner}

-There's another reason for reaching out to these four distinct groups: any group alone might present a skewed perspective, and without more variety, it's easy to mistake their perspective as gospel truth.
+There's another reason for reaching out to these four distinct groups: any group alone might present a skewed perspective, and without more variety, it's easy to mistake their perspective as the Truth.
 When you write documentation, you often raise awareness about differing points of view that need to be addressed.
 You might find disagreements between engineering and product management, or between product management and business development, and so on.

 {% comment %}{% include random_ad3.html %}{% endcomment %}}

 For example, in our scenario of creating an API for coffee shops, perhaps the product management group envisions partners being able to add their own coffee shops and supplementary data, including ratings and reviews &mdash; essentially enabling partners to both read and write to the API.
 In contrast, Engineering might have more conservative views about what's possible with the data and might want to promote a more simplified model of updates only going one way &mdash; read-only.
 Writing documentation raises awareness of these differences and will force these groups to align as they review the documentation.

-When this happens, welcome it.
+When these differences of opinion surface, welcome the controversy.
 You will occasionally run into a product manager who freaks out about potential content almost going out to partners before it can be edited/tweaked in a certain way, which actually changes the direction provided by some other group.
-In these scenarios, your role pivots from tech writer to something entirely different: _product aligner,_ or something.
-(Pro tip: Rather than inserting yourself into disputes between groups, let PM and Engineering hold their own boxing match and duke it out.)
-But before we get into those scenarios and strategies, let's walk through the interviews with each of these groups.
+In these scenarios, your role pivots from tech writer to something entirely different: _product aligner_.

+Rather than inserting yourself into disputes between groups, let PM and Engineering hold their own boxing match and duke it out.

 ### Be aware of engineering myopia {#engineering_myopia}

-Another unique aspect of the tech writer role is your broad perspective across products.
+A strategic advantage to the tech writer role is your broad perspective across products.
 As you interview different groups, you might find that they lack awareness of other products, and some aspects of the product you're documenting might actually duplicate other products or have other overlap, redundancy, or conflict.

-{% include random_ad2.html %}

 Be aware of your cross-product perspective and recognize that it's a unique advantage you bring to the table.
 When a PM or engineer is totally unaware of how the API they're building differs from one that a neighboring team built, don't be surprised.
 These groups are often so specialized, they know only their sliver of the technology.
+Part of the value you bring to the table is your awareness of other products, so don't be afraid to align various groups to coordinate roadmaps and feature sets.

+{% include random_ad2.html %}

 ## 2.1 Interview the engineers {#interview_engineers}

+Now let's get into some strategies for interviews, starting with the engineers.
 Most likely the engineering team has already designated someone to be your contact point &mdash; the main engineer who coded the feature.
 (If you don't have a contact point, start with the tech lead or team lead for the API, and they might designate someone else down the line.)

 Set up time with this engineer and prepare a list of questions (the technique I described earlier).
-Now, this is extremely important: _Record this interview. _Even if you're meeting in person, create a conference session in the room and record it.
+Now, this is extremely important: _Record your interview with the engineers. _Even if you're meeting in person, create a conference session in the room on your computer and record the meeting.
 The engineer is going to dive into gobbledygook and other technical speak, and you'll want to go back and re-listen to this again, even if it's just to get the terminology and phrasing correct.
 You won't be able to take enough notes in real-time to keep up (unless your part engineer already), and you might be too busy typing to even pay attention to what the engineer is saying.

 {% include random_ad1.html %}